sysengineer13/PhishingTree/README.md

 # PhishingTree
+This web project simulates a dynamic email environment, demonstrating random content generation and basic webhook interactions.
+Centered around a festive theme, it features a Kasa Smart LED Light Strip scenario.
+**Key Features**
+1. Dynamic Email Content: Each page refresh randomly changes the email's sender, subject, and body from a preset list, offering a unique experience every time.
+2. Interactive Elements: A clickable link in the email leads to a merry-christmas.html page, where users encounter a festive greeting and a simulated button to change the LED strip's color, enhancing engagement.

 This is how I made the Phishing Tree with the lights that change to red when a button on a website is clicked.

 [TikTok video of the lights](https://www.tiktok.com/t/ZT8Pdtcgc/)\